Jason Bourne (film): Future

 In November 2016, producer Frank Marshall acknowledged that Universal Pictures was optimistic regarding a Jason Bourne sequel.
 By October 2019, Ben Smith—who has served as a producer on the franchise—confirmed that a film was in development.
 He said that the sequel would tie into the Treadstone television series.

-In November 2023, it was announced that a sixth film was officially in development, with Edward Berger serving as director.
+In November 2023, it was announced that a sixth film was in development, with Edward Berger serving as director.
 It was speculated that Damon might reprise the titular role, although the alternative option was for a different character to lead the cast (similar to The Bourne Legacy).
 In February 2024, Damon praised Berger as a director, but, at the age of 53, did not commit to reprising the role, should he be asked.
 In October 2024, Production Weekly reported that the title was listed as The Bourne Dilemma.
 However, a few weeks later, Berger was vague about his involvement in the film, saying "It's really not clear whether… I'm doing that film or not", and that he was concentrating on his next film, The Ballad of a Small Player.

 On March 20, 2025, it was announced that Universal's rights to the franchise expired, though the studio has the option to renew it.
 Despite this, Ludlum's estate shopped the rights around to potential buyers including Paramount Pictures, Netflix, and Apple Studios.
-It is also unknown if Damon will return to reprise his role in future entries.
+On August 13, 2025, it was announced that NBCUniversal has acquired all of the rights to Robert Ludlum's Bourne book series, excluding publishing rights.

-On August 13, 2025, it was announced that NBCUniversal has acquired all of the rights to Robert Ludlum's Bourne book series (excluding publishing), leaving the future of the film franchise uncertain.
+On July 17, 2026, Matt Damon confirmed that he remained in discussions to reprise his role as Jason Bourne in a new film with director Edward Berger.
+During an appearance on The Rich Eisen Show, Damon said he and Berger were "trying to nail the story down" because he would "love to do it".
+He added that they hoped to make the film "like the first three" installments in the series, while explaining that the franchise's serialized continuity made developing a sequel more challenging than the standalone format of the James Bond films.
+Damon also stated that he believed they had "a line of sight" on how to continue the series.